What is your style of therapy?

 Everyone’s circumstances are unique to them, and the length of time varies quite a bit.
-Some people come to therapy for a few months, and other clients engage in therapy for much longer.
-The length depends on how often you’re attending therapy, your goals, your efforts outside of sessions, and the severity of symptoms that motivated you to seek therapy in the first place.
+Some people come to session for a few months, and other clients engage in therapy for much longer.
+The length depends on how often you’re attending session, your goals, your efforts outside of sessions, and the severity of symptoms that motivated you to seek therapy in the first place.
 Most of the time, therapy concludes when clients feel they’ve gotten what they need and symptoms have improved.
 Deciding when it’s time for therapy to end will be an ongoing discussion between you and your therapist.

 I want to get the most out of therapy.
 What can I do to help?

 Your active participation and dedication is crucial to your success.
 Clients that have the best outcomes are those who are engaged in sessions, willing to consider alternative perspectives, implement the concepts we discuss, and put effort into consistently working on their issues outside of sessions.

 The focus of therapy is to alleviate symptoms by increasing insight, enhancing awareness, and developing skills to make changes in your life.
 Therapy by itself is highly effective in treating depression and anxiety, and many people elect to address their issues using therapy alone.
 However, medication can also be effective and is sometimes needed in conjunction with therapy.
 If symptoms are especially severe or persistent, medication may be indicated.
 We can assist in helping you connect with a local medication prescriber if you are interested in pursuing medication.